WenyiXu1994/Box-Office-Revenue-Prediction-Project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
 Break-even movies;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 Money-losing movies.

-Details description of this project are in file "Final Report.pdf".
+Detailed description of this project is in the file "Final Report.pdf".

 ## File Descriptions
-* **Data_Scraping.ipynb**: Scraped movie features from TMDB website.
-A sample of the features are shown below.
+* **Data_Scraping.ipynb**: Scraped movie features from the TMDB website.
+A sample of the features is shown below.
 ![avatar](/images/data.png)

 * **Data_Analysis.ipynb**: Visualizations of scraped movie data.